‘There is another world, but it is in this one.’ – William Butler Yeats

 ‘You are, in a way,’ he admits.

-‘I guess I turned out to be pretty flawed, judging by our first 3 a.m. spent together.’
+‘I guess I turned out to be pretty flawed, considering our first night together.’

 ‘Thanks, I guess.
 God, this is awkward.’